Stef-fokianos/FoodApp/README.md

 ## How to Use the App

-1.  **Welcome**: The user is greeded with a Welcome Page
+1.  **Welcome**: The user is greeded with a Welcome Page.

      ![Welcome](ReadmeImages/WelcomeScreen.png)
-2.  **Browse the Menu**: Open the app to view a categorized list of food items.
+3.  **Browse the Menu**: Open the app to view a categorized list of food items.
      ![Menu](ReadmeImages/MenuScreen.png)
-3. **Order**: Tap the "Order" button next to your chosen food item.
+4. **Order**: Tap the "Order" button next to your chosen food item.
      ![Order](ReadmeImages/Order.png)
-4. **Cancel Order**: If the meal is being prepared, you can cancel the order by tapping the "Cancel" button.
+5. **Cancel Order**: If the meal is being prepared, you can cancel the order by tapping the "Cancel" button.
      ![Cancel Order](ReadmeImages/Cancel.png)
-5. **Collect Meal**: Once your meal is ready, tap the "Collect" button to complete the process.
+6. **Collect Meal**: Once your meal is ready, tap the "Collect" button to complete the process.
      ![Collect Meal](ReadmeImages/WelcomeScreen.png)
-6. **Thank you!**: Your order is now collect.
+7. **Thank you!**: Your order is now collect.
 Thank you for using FoodApp!
      ![Thank you](ReadmeImages/ThankYou.png)

    You can make multiple orders at once.